Kenyon and Leigh Junction Railway: Opening and operation

 In 1844 the Liverpool and Manchester Railway had been negotiating with the Bolton and Leigh Railway and the K&LJR with a view to an amalgamation, these negotiations were made more complicated by the initial inclusion of the North Union Railway in the proposed merger and then even more complicated when the Grand Junction Railway became interested, all the lines were connected and provided through running for each other's trains.
 Negotiations were reaching their conclusions when the NUR shareholders rejected their part in the amalgamation.
 At this juncture the K&LJR simplified the arrangements by agreeing to be purchased outright by the B&LR (under the provisions of the Bolton and Leigh Railway Act 1836) so the amalgamation took place on 8 August 1845 without the NUR and the K&LJR became part of an enlarged Grand Junction Railway under the Grand Junction Railway Act 1845 (8 & 9 Vict. c. cxcviii).
 (Note: Local and Personal Act, 8 & 9 Victoria I, c. cxcviii: An Act for consolidating the Bolton and Leigh, the Kenyon and Leigh Junction, the Liverpool and Manchester, and the Grand Junction Railway Companies.)

-The following year on 16 July 1846 the GJR was amalgamated with others into the London and North Western Railway (L&NWR).
+The following year on 16 July 1846 the GJR was amalgamated with others into the London and North Western Railway (LNWR).